Peregrines at St Wulfram's

 Welcome to the Peregrines at St Wulfram's Church.

 We were fortunate to have the services of Chris Skipper, from the Cromer Peregrine Group, on 12 December 2020 who came to install new state of the art cameras and monitoring systems.
-These will enable us to show all four walkways of the church tower and the nest tray using a zoom, pan and tilt facility operated by the peregrine team.
+These enable us to show all four walkways of the church tower and the nest tray using a zoom, pan and tilt facility operated by the peregrine team.

 We are grateful to the Lincolnshire Bird Club for funding this exciting new equipment.